68 customizable lessons, aligned with National Standards, exams and more.

-Updated (03/07/24): 25 states guarantee their students will take a standalone personal finance course of at least one semester before graduation.
-Many of these states are in the midst of implementing these new requirements between now and 2028.
-Check out NGPF's LIVE U.S. Dashboard for continuous updates on increasing access to financial education and NGPF's Financial Education Bill Tracker for bills introduced in state legislatures this year.
+Updated (06/29/24): California becomes the 26 state guarantee their students will take a standalone personal finance course of at least one semester before graduation.
+Check out NGPF's LIVE U.S. Dashboard for continuous updates on increasing access to financial education and NGPF's Financial Education Bill Tracker for other bills moving through state legislatures this year.

 ------------